Spin-orbit torque switching of N\'eel order in band-inverted antiferromagnetic bilayer MnBi$_2$Te$_4$: Band-inversion-enhanced in-gap torkance in a two-band ferromagnetic insulator

 with $E_k=\sqrt{\Delta^2+v_F^2d^2}$.
 Because the system is insulating, $\partial f/\partial E=0$ within the gap throughout the Brillouin zone, so the intraband contribution vanishes.
 This reflects the fact that dissipative, time-reversal–odd processes are forbidden in the insulating state.

 Figure~\ref{fig:toymodel}(a) plots the symmetry-allowed torque $\tau_{yx}$ versus $V_g$.
 It is finite in both the trivial (black) and Chern (red) phases, but is strongly enhanced in the latter.
 Panel (c) shows $\tau_{yx}$ versus the band gap: for a fixed gap (dotted line), the Chern phase exhibits torques nearly an order of magnitude larger than the trivial phase.
 The dispersions in Figs.~\ref{fig:toymodel}(d)–(f) illustrate that identical gap sizes can correspond to distinct topologies, yielding sharply different torque responses.
-Although the global band gap is the same, the inverted phase hosts multiple $k$-points with small direct gaps (“hot spots”), whereas the trivial phase has such points only at isolated locations.
-This enlarged phase space amplifies the interband response and explains the much larger torque in the inverted regime.
+Although the \emph{global} band gap $E_g$ can be identical, the inverted (Chern) regime typically contains a larger phase-space volume of ${\bf k}$-points with small \emph{direct} gaps (interband ``hot spots''), whereas in the trivial regime such near-degeneracies occur only at isolated points.
+Because the interband contribution scales as $(E_c-E_v)^{-2}$, this enlarged hot-spot phase space strongly amplifies the in-gap torkance in the inverted regime.

 Having illustrated the mechanism in this minimal model, we now generalize Eq.~\ref{eq:H of FM} to a four-band model describing a $\mathcal{PT}$-symmetric antiferromagnet with staggered inversion-symmetry breaking: